dscolby/CausalELM.jl/docs/src/guide/doublemachinelearning.md

-# Doubly Robust Estimation
+# Double Machine Learning
 Doubly robust estimation estimates separate models for the treatment and outcome variables and weights the outcome estimates by the treatment estimates.
-The advantage of doing this is that only one of the models has to be specified correctly to produce an unbiased estimate of the causal effect.
-This implementation also uses cross fitting to avoid bias from overfitting.
+This allows one to model more complex, nonlinear relationships between the treatment and outcome variables.
+Additonally, double machine learning is doubly robust, which meants that only one of the models has to be specified correctly to produce an unbiased estimate of the causal effect.
+This implementation also uses cross fitting to avoid regularization bias.
 The main steps for using doubly robust estimation in CausalELM are below.

 For more information see:
     Chernozhukov, Victor, Denis Chetverikov, Mert Demirer, Esther Duflo, Christian Hansen,